-More than 400 inmates barricaded themselves inside a Florida prison Wednesday night, requiring corrections officers from five other prisons to help put down the riot, The Miami Herald reported.
+More than 400 inmates barricaded themselves inside a Florida prison Wednesday night, forcing corrections officers from five other prisons to help put down the riot, The Miami Herald reported.

 The prisoners locked themselves inside four dormitories at the Holmes Correctional Institution in Holmes County on Florida’s Panhandle, the Department of Corrections told The Herald.

-It was unclear what caused the riot, how long it lasted and how much damage occurred.
+It was unclear what triggered the riot, how long it lasted and how much damage occurred.

 The prison remained on lockdown Thursday.